Background

 WordPress cron fires whenever a page is visited on your site.
 If you have a low-traffic site, your automatic backup tasks won’t fire as often as those of a high-traffic site.

-To ensure your schedules will run (regardless of your site traffic) – you can use an external cron service which is free to use.
-If you are configuring automatic backup with multisite – make sure to set the cron URL correctly via the external cron service.
+You can use a free external cron service to ensure your schedules will run (regardless of your site traffic).
+If you are configuring automatic backup with multisite, set the cron URL correctly via the external cron service.

-You can also use your hosting cron feature to enable it which is easy to use and convenient as well.
+You can also enable it using your hosting cron feature, which is easy and convenient.

 Important Notes

-• Take note if you disable/deactivate the Prime Mover PRO license for a site with automatic backup enabled – it can no longer run.
-For automatic backup to continue running – a valid license must be active at all times.
+• If you disable or deactivate the Prime Mover PRO license for a site with automatic backup enabled, the backup can no longer run.
+A valid license must always be active for automatic backup to continue.

-• If your PRO license expires – then the automatic backup configured for that site will no longer run as well.
-So make sure to renew before your license expires or much better – make sure automatic renewal is enabled inside your Freemius account.
+• If your PRO license expires, the automatic backup configured for that site will no longer run.
+So make sure to renew before your license expires, or, even better, ensure automatic renewal is enabled inside your Freemius account.

 • Prime Mover PRO does not delete old backups automatically.
-So you will need to take a look at your site from time to time and decide what backups to delete manually (to manage your hosting disk space allocation).
-This matter is best decided by the site owner/administrator.
+So, you must look at your site occasionally and decide what backups to delete manually (to manage your hosting disk space allocation).
+The site owner/administrator should resolve this matter.
 It is because what backups to retain or delete does not depend on the age of the backup but on its usefulness and relevance to your site functionality.

 Need technical assistance?

-If you have issues with automatic / scheduled backups – please get in touch with our technical support.
+If you have issues with automatic / scheduled backups, please contact our technical support team.

 Was this article helpful?